 Reduced water use through better processes and equipment

 New equipment and process optimisation goes hand in hand in our efforts to reduce water consumption.
 For example, new processes and machinery have led to large reductions in water consumption when dehairing pigs at our production facilities in Blans, Denmark and Essen, Germany.
 Similar upgrades are expected in other relevant facilities.
 Another example is, increased automation in the cleaning process at our production facility in Dalsjöfors, Sweden, which is expected to reduce the use of water and chemicals and hours spend on cleaning.

 Pilot project: Recycling process water

 We have teamed up with other food companies, authorities, technology providers, universities and research institutes to develop and test technologies that can help food companies produce more with less water.
 These collaborations takes place within the public-private partnership known as the Danish partnership for Resource and water-efficient Industrial food Production (DRIP).
 Our focus is on the possibilities of re-circulating and reusing treated process water for new purposes, known as "Water fit for purpose", without compromising food quality and food safety.

-In 2020/21, we installed and commissioned the first full-scale facility for the recycling of water at our Danish pig abattoir in Horsens, and the facility will commence operations in 2021/22.
-The plant treats process water from abattoir robots with the help of filtration techniques, ozone flotation and UV technology.
-Two years of extensive testing in all possible operational situations has documented that process water can be bacterially purified to drinking water quality so the water can be used in other parts of the production process.
-The new plant is expected to reduce the abattoir’s total water consumption by up to 10 per cent.
+As a result of this partnership, we have installed the first pilot water-recycling facility at our Danish pig abattoir in Horsens.
+Extensive testing has documented that filtration techniques, ozone flotation and UV technology can purify process water to drinking water quality.
+This means the water can be used in other parts of the production process.
+Our estimate is that, when fully functioning, the water-recycling can reduce the abattoir’s total water consumption by up to 10 per cent.